Wildland–urban interface: NIST classification

+Because the scheme is anchored in measurable SSD, it links regional "interface / intermix" mapping with parcel-scale decisions.
+The note shows, for example, that when two buildings lie within about 25 ft of one another, directional hardening of walls, eaves and attached decks becomes critical, whereas wider separations allow fuel-management efforts to concentrate on the surrounding parcel.

+The HMM classification complements earlier Federal Register and Fire Hazard Severity Zone definitions by connecting broad land-use categories to the detailed mitigation actions needed to reduce structure losses in contemporary WUI fires.

+Growth

-Human development has increasingly encroached into the wildland-urban interface.
+Human development has increasingly encroached into the wildland–urban interface.

 Population shifts

 The WUI was the fastest-growing land use type in the United States between 1990 and 2010.
 Factors include geographic population shifts, expansion of cities and suburbs into wildlands, and vegetative growth into formerly unvegetated land.
 The primary cause has been migration.
 Of new WUI areas, 97% were the result of new housing.
 In the United States there are population shifts towards the WUIs in the West and South; increasing nationally by 18 percent per decade, covering 6 million additional homes between 1990 and 2000 which in 2013 was 32 percent of habitable structures.
 Globally, WUI growth includes regions such as Argentina, France, South Africa, Australia, and regions around the Mediterranean sea.
 Going forward it is expected the WUI will continue to expand; an anticipated amenity-seeking migration of retiring baby-boomers to smaller communities with lower costs of living close to scenic and recreational natural resources will contribute to WUI growth.
 Climate change is also driving population shifts into the WUI as well as changes in wildlife composition.